andredesousa/angular-tips-tricks/README.md

 - `cold(marbles: string, values?: any, error?: any)` function: Subscription starts when test begins.
 - `hot(marbles: string, values?: any, error?: any)` function: Behaves like subscription starts at point of caret.

+## Healthchecks and metrics

+In order to verify if a container is healthy and ready to serve traffic, you must expose a `/health` endpoint responding with a HTTP 200 status code.

+In order to provide metrics about `nginx`, you must define `stub_status` in your `nginx.conf` file and expose it in `/health` endpoint.

 ## Build and deployment